coder/coder/examples/aws-linux/README.md

 ---
 name: Develop in Linux on AWS
-description: Get started with Linux development on AWS (EC2).
+description: Get started with Linux development on AWS.
 tags: [cloud, aws]
 ---

-## Supported features

-- Persistent storage
-- Start/stop

-## User preferences

-- Region